If the prospect of student debt and full-time study for the next three years make university seem less appealing, you've many other options

-Some employers offer training programmes aimed at school and college leavers.
-You may find that the terms used to advertise these programmes are interchangeable, so it’s worth checking with the individual company to find out what they are offering and what they will expect from you.
+When considering what to do after your A-levels, it's worth noting that some employers offer training programmes aimed at school and college leavers.
+As the terms used to advertise these programmes are often interchangeable, be sure to check with the company to find out what they're offering and what they'll be expecting from you in return.

-Whatever the programme is called there are lots of benefits that make them good alternatives to university.
+No matter what the programme is called, you'll find numerous benefits that make them excellent alternatives to university.
 You can:

-- build job specific skills from the outset;
+- learn while working and build job-specific skills from the outset

-To get onto a higher apprenticeship you will usually need to have five GCSEs and level 3 qualifications such as A-levels, an advanced level diploma, an NVQ level 3 or an advanced apprenticeship.
+To get onto a higher apprenticeship, which is the equivalent of a foundation degree, you'll usually need to have a minimum of five GCSEs at grades A-C and level 3 qualifications such as A-levels, an advanced level diploma, an NVQ level 3 or an advanced apprenticeship.

 Following a similar structure to higher apprenticeships are school and college leaver programmes.
 One of the main differences is that they don't always end in a formal qualification.

 These jobs don't require applicants to hold a relevant professional qualification and are therefore available to school or college leavers.
 Viewed as the entry-point into a specific vocation, some entry-level jobs don't even require applicants to have work experience in the field - as skills will often be developed through on-the-job training.

 Many openings are on a full-time, permanent basis; but some may instead be on a temporary contract or restricted to part-time hours.